BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/README.md

   - ### [Generative Deep Learning with TensorFlow](https://github.com/BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/tree/main/4.%20Generative%20Deep%20Learning%20with%20TensorFlow)
     * <b>[Week 1 - Style Transfer](https://github.com/BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/tree/main/4.%20Generative%20Deep%20Learning%20with%20TensorFlow/1.%20Style%20Transfer)</b>: You will learn how to extract the content of an image (such as a swan), and the style of a painting (such as cubist, or impressionist), and combine the content and style into a new image.
 This is called neural style transfer, and you'll learn how to extract these kinds of features using transfer learning.

+    * <b>[Week 2 - AutoEncoders](https://github.com/BurakAhmet/DeepLearning.AI-TensorFlow-Advanced-Techniques-Specialization/tree/main/4.%20Generative%20Deep%20Learning%20with%20TensorFlow/2.%20AutoEncoders)</b>: You’ll get an overview of AutoEncoders and how to build them with TensorFlow.
+You'll learn how to build a simple AutoEncoder on the familiar MNIST dataset, before diving into more complicated deep and convolutional architectures that you'll build on the Fashion MNIST dataset.
+You'll get to see the difference in results of the DNN and CNN AutoEncoder models, and then identify ways to denoise noisy images.
+You'll finish the week building a CNN AutoEncoder using TensorFlow to output a clean image from a noisy one!

 ---